Israeli permit regime in the West Bank: Study permits

-Comparisons to South African Apartheid
+Comparisons to apartheid

-The use of permits for Palestinians has been compared to South African Apartheid.
+The use of permits for Palestinians has been compared to South African apartheid.
 Jan Pieterse wrote that the use of travel passes for Palestinians in the occupied territories paralleled the pass laws in South Africa.
 HaMoked, an Israeli human rights organization, filed a petition with the Supreme Court of Israel calling for the revoking of the permit regime on the basis that it effectively institutes apartheid.
 HaMoked argued that requiring permits from one population, the Palestinians, and not from another, Israelis, in the same area is "necessarily comparable to the Pass Laws of apartheid South Africa".
 Sasha Polakow-Suransky writes that there are "ominously similar developments in today's Israel" to the system of pass laws and influx control instituted under apartheid, writing that not only are there "Israeli-only" roads crossing through the West Bank, but that it is now illegal for an Israeli to transport a Palestinian in their own vehicles without a proper permit.
 Andy Clarno of the University of Illinois at Chicago writes that the comparisons between South African Apartheid demonstrate that "the regime of political domination in Palestine/Israel today" is a form of apartheid that is potentially more extreme than that practiced by the South African government, writing that recent studies "trace similarities between the South African 'pass laws' and the permit regime that the State of Israel uses to classify, track, and control the movement of Palestinians from the occupied territories".
-Leila Farsakh writes that the splitting of the West Bank into eight districts from which Palestinians could not leave without a permit effectively turned those areas in to bantustans.
+Leila Farsakh writes that the splitting of the West Bank into eight districts from which Palestinians could not leave without a permit effectively turned those areas into bantustans.
 Amira Hass writes that the permit system functions like the apartheid pass system, noting that between 1967 and 1991 Palestinians largely had freedom of movement throughout the Palestinian territories and in Israel except for some defined exceptions, and in 1991 this was reversed with freedom of movement denied with limited exceptions determined by the Israelis.